eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 Configuration is deliberately minimal, because the file name already says most of what a parser needs to know:

 - **Dialect comes from the extension.** `.js`, `.cjs`, `.mjs`, and `.jsx` are parsed as JavaScript, so TypeScript syntax in them is reported rather than quietly accepted.
 Everything else is parsed as TypeScript.
 Override with `parserOptions.dialect`.
-- **JSX comes from the extension.** `.jsx` and `.tsx` accept JSX; everything else reports it.
+- **JSX comes from the extension.** `.jsx` and `.tsx` accept JSX; in any other file, JSX fails to parse with an error saying JSX isn't enabled.
 Override with `parserOptions.ecmaFeatures.jsx`, which is where `espree` reads it from, so an existing configuration keeps working.
 - **Declaration files come from the extension.** `.d.ts`, `.d.mts`, and `.d.cts` are ambient, so a `const` in one needs no initializer.
 Override with `parserOptions.declaration`.
 - **`sourceType`** comes from `languageOptions.sourceType`, which ESLint already resolves.

-Because the extension answers them, the parser resolves `dialect` and `jsx` up front and hands them to `parse()` as well as to `validate()`, so the speculative `<` path above is never taken on a file whose kind is known.
-The two are passed differently, though, and the difference is the phase split showing through: `dialect` goes to phase 1 both ways, because a permissive middle already exists there and `dialect: "js"` only declines to read type arguments in text that JavaScript reads as comparisons anyway. `jsx` goes to phase 1 only when it is on.
-Turning it off would make JSX in a `.ts` file a thrown `ParseError`, when it should be a problem `validate()` reports like any other syntax that isn't allowed here — so for a non-JSX file the option is left unset and the parser accepts JSX in order to report it.
+Because the extension answers them, the parser resolves `dialect` and `jsx` up front and hands the same values to both `parse()` and `validate()`: a file is one kind or the other, so it is read that way and checked that way.
+That means a mistake that changes the tree fails to parse rather than being reported as not allowed.
+Type arguments written in a `.js` file read as comparisons, which is what `espree` does with the same text, and JSX in a `.ts` file is a `ParseError`, which is what both `espree` and `@typescript-eslint/parser` do with it too, except that this one names the missing option.
+A wrong tree for a valid program would be the worse outcome.

 Because `parseForESLint()` predates language plugins, this phase inherits the "too much parser responsibility" problem I explained earlier.
 I think that's a fair tradeoff to start getting the performance improvement.
 That's accepted deliberately: `parseForESLint()` is the only hook that works with ESLint today, and Phase 1 is about getting the toolkit into people's hands, not about fixing the integration point.
 Phase 2 fixes the integration point.